AdobeDocs/workfront.en/help/classic/workfront-fusion/errors/error-processing.md

 While executing a scenario, you may receive a warning informing you about a problem.
 However, it does not prevent the scenario from being successfully completed.

 For example, a warning can appear when the maximum allowed file size is exceeded and the Enable data loss option is disabled.
-For more information, see [Enable data loss](../../workfront-fusion/scenarios/scenario-settings-panel.md#enable) in the article [Scenario settings panel](../../workfront-fusion/scenarios/scenario-settings-panel.md).
+For more information, see [Enable data loss](../../workfront-fusion/scenarios/scenario-settings-panel.md#enable) in the article [The scenario settings panel in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-settings-panel.md).